What to Expect - Employees

 • Documentation of vaccination from a healthcare provider

-• Digital record that includes a QR code that when scanned by a SMART Health Card reader displays to the reader name, date of birth, vaccination dates, and vaccine type.
+• Digital record that includes a QR code that when scanned by a SMART Health Card reader displays to the reader's name, date of birth, vaccination dates, and vaccine type.

 Can I get a COVID test on campus?

-Yes, antigen test kits are available to faculty, staff and students using the antigen kit request form .
-The antigen test kits can be picked up from EH&S Monday through Friday 8am to 4pm, (3:50pm being the last window for pick up).
+Yes, antigen test kits are available to faculty and staff using the antigen kit request form .
+The antigen test kits can be picked up from EH&S Tuesday through Thursday from 8am to 4pm, (3:50pm being the last window for pick up).

 Where can employees obtain additional free face coverings/masks?